pquochuy/pquochuy.github.io/_pages/service.md

 * IEEE Signal Processing Letters (SPL)
 * IEEE Access
 * IEEE Transactions on Emerging Topics in Computing (TETC)
+* The Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT)
+* ACM Transactions on Internet Technology (TOIT)
 * Nature Scientific Reports
+* pnj Digital Medicine
 * Speech Communication
 * PLOS ONE
 * SLEEP